Train your two-lap Tools

 George Brooks (1986) used the term 'lactate shuttle' to describe the dynamic action of lactate as a metabolite moving about within muscles and the systemic circulation to provide metabolic energy.
 It is established that 800m running should be 10% alactate, 30% anaerobic lactate and 60% aerobic.
 Mackenzie explains that if an athlete's lactate threshold (LT) is reached at relatively low exercise intensity, it indicates that that the 'oxidative energy systems' in the muscles are not as efficient as they should be.
 Thompson (1994) introduced the term 'Lactate Dynamics Training' to articulate training for the optimal use of lactate around the body.
 In interspersing phases of more intense activity with less intense activity and the kind of active recoveries advocated by Thompson (1995) when using New Interval Training the 800m athlete will typically undertake under-distance sessions of no more than five repetitions with active recoveries between repetitions and a near to full recovery between sets.

-Maximal speed emphasises the ATP-CP system and is characterised by relatively short bursts (maximum 10 seconds) of very high intensity.
+Maximal speed emphasises the ATP-CP system and is characterised by relatively short bursts (maximum 10 seconds) of very high-intensity.
 It is a stored start-up system capable of operating without oxygen, with no lactate or acid being produced.
 Thompson (1995) maintains that the foundation for developing maximal running speed is the 'Flying 30s' session with the coach marking out an acceleration zone of 30m, a 'maximal speed zone' of 30m and a 'controlled deceleration' zone of 30m.
-The mechanics and frequency developed in this way equips the 800m runner to utilise this in the last eighth of the race.
+The mechanics and frequency developed in this way equip the 800m runner to utilise this in the last 100m of the race.

 Physical and tactical components